kevinchannon/wite/README.md

 ## Building
 Wite is header only, so there's no "building" of Wite by itself.
 The relevant bits will get built when you `#include` them in your files and then build your own project.

-Some of the features of Wite are tunable by the user at compilation time.
+Some features of Wite are tunable by the user at compilation time.
 For a list of the macros that you can define as command-line parameters to the compiler, see the [Compiler Macros](https://github.com/kevinchannon/wite#Compiler-Macros) section at the end of this readme.

 ## Get Started
 Once downloaded, or however you installed things, then you should be able to just `#include` the bit you want to use and get going.
 If you don't know which bit you want, then just `#include <wite/wite.hpp>` and you'll get everything.